jataware/biome/README.md

 One the Initial project setup is completed,

 Backend:
-`docker-compose --profile deploy --profile dev up -d`
+`docker compose --profile deploy --profile dev up -d`

 The stack will start on port 8001.